jason-callaway/otoh.io-android-client/README.md

 # otoh.io Android Client

-Android client for otoh.io social key management
+Android client for otoh.io social key management.
+Learn more at https://otoh.io.

 This is tricky to build right now.
 It should get easier in the next few days.
 Check back soon, or email jason@otoh.io if you can't wait.